 And finally?
 Practice, practice, practice.
 Your training will have drummed how to do manoeuvres into you by now, but it doesn’t hurt to practice until you are completely confident.
 You will be tested on reversing, accelerating and parking, so make sure you get plenty of practice doing this is all sorts of environments so that you’re at your best

-At The Surrey and Hampshire Training Centre, we work with aspiring drivers who want to take their HGV driver licence tests and come out the other side qualified HGV driver.
+At The Surrey and Hampshire Training Centre, we work with aspiring drivers who want to take their HGV driver licence tests or renew their HGV driver licence and come out the other side qualified HGV driver.
 Our team of experts are on hand to train you, help you revise and prepare you for your test, so you can be confident of your new career.
 To find out more, just get in touch with us today.

 Get an instant quote